ArthurZucker/transformers/docs/source/en/add_new_model.md

 ## Adapt the model code

-The `transformers add-new-model-like` command should have generated a model and configuration file.
+The `transformers add-new-model-like` command should have generated a modular modeling file and configuration file.

-- `src/transformers/models/brand_new_llama/modeling_brand_new_llama.py`
+- `src/transformers/models/brand_new_llama/modular_brand_new_llama.py`
 - `src/transformers/models/brand_new_llama/configuration_brand_new_llama.py`

+After adapting the modular file, convert it to `modeling_brand_new_llama.py` with:
+`python utils/modular_model_converter.py --files_to_parse src/transformers/models/brand_new_llama/modular_brand_new_llama.py`

-The automatically generated code in the `modeling.py` file has the same architecture as Llama if you answered it's a decoder-only model or it will have the same architecture as BART if you answered it's an encoder-decoder model.
+The automatically generated code in the modular file has the same architecture as Llama if you answered it's a decoder-only model or it will have the same architecture as BART if you answered it's an encoder-decoder model.
 The generated code is just a starting point.
 Based on your research on the new model, you'll need to implement those specific changes by adapting the generated code.
 This may involve changes to the self-attention layer, the order of the normalization layer, and so on.

 ### Model initialization